Abu Dhabi's Etihad secures U.S. route-sharing deal with JetBlue

-ABU DHABI (Reuters) - Abu Dhabi’s state-owned Etihad Airways has secured a deal to share route codes with U.S. carrier JetBlue Airways (JBLU.O), it said on Wednesday, a move which extends the reach of its apparent network in the United States and nearby markets.
+ABU DHABI, Jan 22 (Reuters) - Abu Dhabi’s state-owned Etihad Airways has secured a deal to share route codes with U.S. carrier JetBlue Airways, it said on Wednesday, a move which extends the reach of its apparent network in the United States and nearby markets.

 Unlisted Etihad will initially code-share on 40 JetBlue routes within the United States from New York and Washington, pending government approval, Etihad said in a statement.